Add Vignette & Grain Effects for Photos with a Unique Look (VIDEO)

 Kost begins by zooming in on the image to make it easier to view the effects of the Grain sliders more accurately.
 Then she uses the Amount slider to control how much grain is introduced, the Size slider to determine how small or large the grain appears, and the Roughness slider to control whether the grain looks sharp or "rougher and more blotchy."

 It's also possible to add grain selectively with the use of one or more masks.
-Be sure to visit Kost's instructional YouTube channel where you'll find more quick solutions to any problems you encounter in Lightroom or Photoshop.
+Be sure to visit Kost's instructional YouTube channel where you'll find more quick solution to any problems you encounter in Lightroom or Photoshop.

 We also encourage you to explore a beginners guide we posted recently with everything you need to know for processing Raw photographs in Lightroom from beginning to end.